Consequences of Cheque Bounce Notice

 • If the court finds the drawer guilty of the offence of cheque bounce, the court will pass a judgement of conviction against the drawer for the offence of cheque bounce.

-However, if the drawer pays the cheque amount to the payee within 15 days of receipt of the cheque bounce notice, no office is committed by him, and legal action cannot be instituted against him for cheque bounce under section 138 of the Act.
+If the drawer pays the cheque amount within 15 days of receiving the cheque bounce notice, no offence is deemed to have been committed under Section 138, and legal proceedings cannot continue.

 Disclaimer: The materials provided herein are solely for information purposes.
 No attorney-client relationship is created when you access or use the site or the materials.
 The information presented on this site does not constitute legal or professional advice.
 It should not be relied upon for such purposes or used as a substitute for legal advice from an attorney licensed in your state.